 - 2.1.
 AfriForum NPC is a non-profit company registered as such in terms of the company laws of the Republic of South Africa. - 2.2.
 It is an active role player in civil society, with primarily stated objectives including the promotion of democracy, the activation of civil society to participate in public life and also the promotion of constitutional rights in South Africa. - 2.3.
-AfriForum has 302 457 active members (number confirmed on 14 June 2022).
+AfriForum has 315 092 active members (number confirmed on 21 November 2023).
 It is one of the largest civil rights organisations in South Africa.
 A significant number of its members fall within the age group of parents who have children in primary and secondary public schools throughout the Republic. - 2.4.
 As an organisation that promotes constitutional rights, AfriForum has a direct interest in the proposed amended legislation which has far-reaching implications for the existing powers and functioning of SGBs through which parents of learners are represented in a model of public school democracy.
+However, its comments are also made in the interest of its members who are parents of learners. - 2.5.
+Certain of the proposed amendments threaten the success and optimal functioning of especially public schools that provide quality education to learners and have proven to be successful through major and additional expenses borne by the parents of such learners in order to maintain the public infrastructure of such public schools through the SGBs, besides appointing additional educators from own financial resources in order to improve the educator to learner ratio of a public school in the interest of quality basic education.